Contrastive Learning for Lane Detection via cross-similarity: Experimental setup

 \section{Experimental setup}

-For a fair comparison, all backbones are pretrained on unlabeled ImageNet-1K \cite{deng2009imagenet}.
-Our approach is assessed on ResNet50.
-We evaluate the performance of our self-supervised method on pre-training backbones of three lane detection algorithms: U-Net~\cite{ronneberger2015u}, RESA~\cite{zheng2021resa}, and CLRNet~\cite{zheng2022clrnet}.

-All hyperparameters of the lane detection methods remain unchanged.
-We use the LARS optimizer with a cosine learning rate, with the starting learning rate set at 1.0.
-The batch size is 1024, and the weight decay is 1e-5.
-For the masking, we set $\rho =14$.
-For the momentum encoder, the momentum value is started from 0.99 and increases to 1.
-We train ResNet50 on 6 Nvidia\textsuperscript{®} A100-40GB GPUs and all the backbones for 100 epochs.
-To study the effect of $\alpha$, we train ResNet50 with three different values of $\alpha$: 1, 2, and 3.
-For these studies, we mask 30\% of the original image to make the masked image.
-We fine-tune all lane detection algorithms on 2 Nvidia\textsuperscript{®} RTX A6000.
+{For a fair comparison, all backbones in our study are pretrained on unlabeled ImageNet-1K \cite{Deng2009ImageNet}.
+The backbone is ResNet50.
+We evaluate the performance of CLLD approach on pretraining backbones for three lane detection algorithms: U-Net~\cite{Ronneberger2015UNet} ($\approx 28M parameters$), RESA~\cite{Zheng2021RESA}($\approx 25M parameters$), and CLRNet~\cite{Zheng_2022_CVPR} ($\approx 25M parameters$).
+All hyperparameters for the lane detection methods remain unchanged in our study.
+We employ the LARS optimizer , configured with a cosine learning rate schedule.
+The initial learning rate is set at 1.0.
+Additionally, we use a batch size of 1024 and a weight decay parameter set to 1e-5.
+For the masking process, we set $\rho$ to 14.
+In the momentum encoder, the momentum value starts at 0.99 and increases to 1.
+We train ResNet50 on six Nvidia\textsuperscript{\textregistered} A100-40GB GPUs for 100 epochs.
+To study the effect of $\alpha$, we train ResNet50 with three different $\alpha$ values: 1, 2, and 3.
+We mask 30\% of the original image to generate the masked version.
+We fine-tune all lane detection algorithms on two Nvidia\textsuperscript{\textregistered} RTX A6000 GPUs.}